ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

      GOOGLE_GEMINI_API_KEY=AIzaSyD...
      ```

-*(ARIA uses `python-dotenv` to automatically load variables from `.env` if configured.)*
+*(ARAI uses `python-dotenv` to automatically load variables from `.env` if configured.)*

 ---

 ## 4. Get a Twitter API Key

-To allow ARIA AI Agents to interact with Twitter, you need developer credentials.
+To allow ARAI AI Agents to interact with Twitter, you need developer credentials.

 1. **Apply for a Twitter Developer Account**
    - Go to the [Twitter Developer Portal](https://developer.twitter.com/) and apply for a Developer account.